Bradpaiva/Bambu-StreamDeck-Plugin/README.md

 ## Welcome

-Congratulations!
-You've just taken the first major step in writing a custom plugin for the [Elgato Stream Deck][Stream Deck].
+Hi and thank you for checking the project out.
+If you would like to help contribute by all means give it a shot.

+## Getting Started

+To start using or testing the plugin you will first need to install this bambu lab cli: https://github.com/davglass/bambu-cli The hardest thing here is install node.js, you can find the installer here: [https://nodejs.org/en](https://nodejs.org/en/download/current)

+Once you get the cli working, you will need to login using bambu-cli login Here you should enter your bambu account email in the username field, I had no luck with my actual username.

+Now that the config stuff is done its time to install the plugin.
+Open Bambulab.sln in visual studio and build the solution.

+Use the following command in a console window to register the plugin: .\RegisterPluginAndStartStreamDeck.ps1

+It should now apear on your stream deck

 ## State of Things

+### Missing Features
+* Ideally the program would run continuously and would not need a button press to update information.
+* Support for multiple printers.
+Theoretically this should not be too hard, but i also do not own two printers to test with.
+* Add Mac Support
+* The groundwork is already here to start making more actions, ie. uploading files to certain printers, saving timelapses etc.

 Within the directory from which you are reading this file, there exist a few other necessary files.
 These are:

 * `Bambulab.csproj`: The C# project file used to build the plugin
 * `Program.cs`: The code for the application which will be called by the [Stream Deck software][] when loading and running your plugin.
-* `DefaultPluginAction.cs`: The file in which the functionality of the first (default) action for the plugin will be written.
-This file provides a basic implementation of an action for your plugin, following a pattern which can be repeated.
+* `BambuLabAction.cs`: The file in which the functionality of the default action for the plugin is written.
+This file provides a basic implementation of the bambu status plugin, following a pattern which can be repeated.

 ## What's Next?